rbmalik1994/test-python-/TestProjects/PaymentsProcess/process_flow.md

 Goal: Execute a safe, repeatable Dry Run to estimate payments, validate data integrity, and surface issues before the Final Run.
 Calculations are at the claim level; no production collections are mutated except WS collections.

 1. Initialize PaymentEventStats with status = Started.
-2. Retrieve PaymentEvent configuration by PaymentEvent_ID (includes type: 'Provider' or 'DMR').
+2. Retrieve PaymentEvent configuration by PaymentEvent_ID (includes type: 'Provider' or 'DMR') using the central `db_uri`.
 3. Validate PaymentCenter:
      - Derive the unique set of PaymentCenters from ClaimWSCore using the configured type (TaxID+NPI or MemberID).
      - For existing PaymentCenters in PaymentCenter, copy to PaymentCenterWS and flag as OLD.
      - For missing PaymentCenters, create in PaymentCenterWS and flag as NEW (for data validation).
 4. Create PaymentCenter (optional safeguard): If Create Payment Center wasn’t run or claims were added later, ensure any remaining missing PaymentCenters are created in PaymentCenterWS.
 5. Claim retrieval and transformation:
-     - Fetch claims from ClaimWSCore and transform into PaymentCenterClaims (see ClaimTransformation below).
+    - Fetch claims from ClaimWSCore (passing `db_uri`) and transform into PaymentCenterClaims (see ClaimTransformation below).
 6. Over/Under preparation:
      - Aggregate OverAndUnderPayment from previous cycles into OverAndUnderPayment_STG.
      - Attach PC-level O/U summaries into PaymentCenterClaims for estimation.